 Today the Alaska Marine Highway System extends for 3,500 miles (yes, the Alaskan coastline is huge) and currently has 10 ships.
 These vessels are divided into three categories: Shuttle Ferries, Daytime Ferries and Mainline Ferries.
 All qualify as ships and two are classified ocean-class ferries; MV Kennicott and MV Tustumena.

-Read next: My overland Amtrak train journey from Florida to Bellingham, Washington to board the ferry.
+Read next: From Florida to Bellingham, Washington to board the ferry.

 Whether you need to get to laid-back Sitka for their February Jazz Festival, across the Gulf of Alaska to Whittier where you can connect to Anchorage and onto the interior or all the way to Dutch Harbor near the tip of the Aleutian Islands, there’s a ferry ready to take you there.